yashpatel05/ITE5315-asn4/README.md

     - Explored the effects of removing `await` from asynchronous tasks.
     - Discussed designing the functionality using Promises.

+## Additional Steps and Screenshots

-Detailed steps and screenshots for each task are provided in the accompanying Word file available in the GitHub repository.
+For additional steps and screenshots, please refer to the Word file located in the [ITE5315-asn4](https://github.com/yashpatel05/ITE5315-asn4/blob/master/ITE5315_Assignment4_Yash_Patel.docx).

 ## Author